niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 What is rendering?
 ==================

-Rendering the templates consists in creating the input files and job instructions file for our calculations, based on their Jinja templates.
+Rendering the templates consists in creating the input files and job script for our calculations, based on their Jinja templates.
 The Jinja language offers a relatively easy and intuitive way of creating those templates and allows for more flexibility and adaptability in ``ABIN LAUNCHER``.

 The rendering process makes use of three main elements:

-- The Jinja templates, defining how the information is presented in the input files and the job instructions file
+- The Jinja templates, defining how the information is presented in the input files and the job script
 - The content needed to "fill" those templates with the information specific to each calculation, partially provided by a new YAML file, called the configuration file
 - The rendering function that will make the link between those two, i.e. filling the templates with the content